-Helen Masahud began banking with BPI in 2003 to help save for her personal financial needs.
-Now a BPI Preferred client, she has recently ventured into investing and appreciates the benefits of BPI's online services
+Helen Masahud began banking with BPI in 2003 in order to help save for her personal financial needs.
+Two decades later, this BPI Preferred client has recently ventured into investing and appreciates the benefits of BPI's online services.

-What were the financial challenges that you had to face?
+What were the challenges that you had to face in your financial life before you started banking with BPI?

 At the beginning of my career, I faced the dilemma of insufficient income to cover my basic needs and support my postgraduate degree.
-I began banking with BPI in 2003 to help me save so I could overcome these financial challenges.

-In 2006, I was fortunately hired to work in California, USA, and I decided to maintain my BPI account and use it for remittance purposes.
+I began banking with BPI in 2003 to save so I could overcome these financial challenges.
+I was fortunately hired in 2006 to work in California, USA, and I maintained my BPI account and regularly used it for remittance purposes.